 The Japanese often present their gifts in cloth that are often reusable.
 This cloth is known as the furoshiki (風呂敷), which refers to the bath spread as it was originally used to wrap a bather’s clothes in ancient times.
 Over time, it has been used to conceal gifts in Japan.

-Keep in mind the colour you use for the gift wrapping!
+Keep in mind the color you use for the gift wrapping!
 Some Japanese might be sensitive to that.
 But, as mentioned before, they’ll definitely understand if you don’t particularly know.

 Go for pastels as they’re the safest bet and the best option.
-Bright colours are often associated with being too flashy and showy, and red is linked to funerals or sexuality.
+Bright colors are often associated with being too flashy and showy, and red is linked to funerals or sexuality.

 There’s so much thought put into gift-giving in Japanese culture that it might even make the rest of us look bad.
 But that’s just the unique art of it all.
 It’s praiseworthy how serious the people of Japan take gift-giving that it’s ingrained in the Japanese culture.